Copy into your RSS Reader

 Stephen Malkmus and The Jicks collaborate with Beck on the new Mirror Traffic.

-August 14, 2011 As the frontman for Pavement, Malkmus won over fans with his oblique stream-of consciousness lyrics, sardonic wit and off-kilter riffs.
-He returns in top form on the Beck-produced Mirror Traffic, his latest album with The Jicks and his best, most mature post-Pavement offering to date.
+August 14, 2011 The former frontman for Pavement returns with his oblique stream-of consciousness lyrics, sardonic wit and off-kilter riffs on the Beck-produced Mirror Traffic.

 After a messy break-up, Pavement has reunited and embarked on a 2010 world tour.